-INSIGHT-005 (Stratum E)
+INSIGHT-005 (Stratum E) - Phase I trial with Merck KGaA, Darmstadt, Germany, and Pfizer

-Expanding efti into another new cancer indication, INSIGHT-005 is an open-label Phase I trial evaluating the safety and efficacy of efti in combination with BAVENCIO® (avelumab) in up to 30 patients with metastatic urothelial carcinoma.
+INSIGHT-005 is an open-label Phase I trial evaluating the safety and efficacy of efti in combination with BAVENCIO® (avelumab) in up to 30 patients with metastatic urothelial carcinoma.
+The study is being conducted in collaboration with Merck KGaA, Darmstadt, Germany, with joint funding from Merck KGaA and Immutep.